-John Valliant, PhD, CEO and Scientific Director
+John Valliant, PhD, CEO

 John played an integral role in conceptualizing and establishing CPDC and continues to drive the growth and success of the centre’s R&D and commercialization programs.
-In addition to his roles at CPDC, John is an Associate Professor in the department of Chemistry and Chemical Biology, at McMaster University.
+In addition to his roles at CPDC, John is a Professor in the department of Chemistry and Chemical Biology, at McMaster University.
 He has an exceptional track record of securing funding for basic and translational research particularly as part of collaborative grants.
 Most recently, in partnership with the Cross Cancer Institute, John led a successful grant application to create a major training grant to educate the next generation of radiopharmaceutical scientists in Canada.
 He has also helped to secure funding for a prototype breast imaging camera which is being evaluated in Hamilton as part of a collaborative trial.

 John is internationally recognized for his work in radiopharmaceutical chemistry, where his current research focuses on developing new radiolabeling methods and compound discovery strategies to create clinically relevant molecular imaging probes and therapeutic radiopharmaceuticals.
 In recognition of his work and the emergence of the CPDC, John was asked to give the plenary lecture at the 2009 Society of Nuclear Medicine meeting.
 He was also selected as one of Canada’s 2009 Top 40 Under 40, a distinction that recognizes his exceptional work at CPDC and McMaster University to advance molecular probe technology, improve patient care and spur on economic growth.
 The award also acknowledges his commitment to education and training at McMaster and within the imaging industry.